marinzelenika/groupdocs-policies/content/faqs/reseller/_index.md

 &nbsp;

 ##### **Can I have a signed Reseller Agreement?**
-{{< faqs 10 >}} No, simply by agreeing to be a Aspose Reseller you agree to our [Reseller Terms](/policies/resellers/terms).
-Like our self-service [Product EULA](https://about.aspose.com/legal/eula/), this helps keep us stay efficient and [Paper Free](https://about.aspose.com/legal/paperless-policy/).
+{{< faqs 10 >}} No, simply by agreeing to be a GroupDocs Reseller you agree to our [Reseller Terms](/policies/resellers/terms).
+Like our self-service [Product EULA](https://about.groupdocs.com/legal/eula/), this helps keep us stay efficient and [Paper Free](https://about.groupdocs.com/legal/paperless-policy/).

 **Note:** Order details and license details are also available from the order section of the purchase system.
 You have access to the order information and price details; your customer has access to the license file, general information about the order such as order ID, and SKU.
 They do not have visibility of the price information.

 &nbsp;

 ##### **For US resellers, how is tax applied to reseller orders?**
 {{< faqs 11 >}} For Reseller orders, the application of US sales tax is based on the location of the Reseller and not the location of the customer.
 If a valid reseller exemption certificate has not been supplied at the time of order, then US sales tax will automatically be applied to the order.
-Please [contact us](https://about.aspose.com/contact/) if you need to submit a new or updated reseller exemption certificate.
+Please [contact us](https://about.groupdocs.com/contact/) if you need to submit a new or updated reseller exemption certificate.

 &nbsp;